WAG Integrated Support Team (IST)

 Julia Spivak (Artistic Preparation / Choreography)

-Julia Spivak is a well known Choreographer in the world of Sports.
+Julia Spivak is a well known Choreographer in the world of sports.
 She danced professionally with various performing artists in Israel, which helped broaden her dance horizons in various dance styles and techniques.
-She studied with a thought after Choreographer Rima Nikishin, who worked with Olympic gymnast Olga Korbut and many other elite gymnasts, and passed on her passion towards Artistic Gymnastics to Julia.
-In 2002, Julia has earned a Bachelor of Fine Arts in Dance from University of Calgary.
-During her studies she focused on injury prevention, alignment, healthy way of moving and began to share her expertise with the Gymnastic world.
-Currently, Julia is working with athletes from various sports from Provincial to Olympic levels - Artistic Gymnasts, Rhythmic gymnasts, Acrobats, Dancers, Synchronized swimmers and Figure skaters- all has benefited from her program.
+In 2002, she earned a Bachelor of Fine Arts in Dance from the University of Calgary.
+During her studies she focused on injury prevention, alignment, and healthy ways of moving, and began to share her expertise with the gymnastics world.
+Currently, Julia is working with athletes from various sports from the provincial to Olympic levels.

-Over 20 years of study and experience in the field allows the choreographer to help athletes overcome flexibility, alignment and artistic barrier to reach their full potential in the chosen sport.
-Her musical education and dance background allows to create effective choreography and bring out the best dancer in each athlete.
+Over 20 years of study and experience in the field allows Julia to help athletes overcome flexibility, alignment, and artistic barriers to reach their full potential in their chosen sport.
+Her musical education and dance background allows her to create effective choreography and bring out the best dancer in each athlete.
 Gymnasts she works with frequently get acknowledged with Choreography Awards and exceptional artistry.
-She has done Clinics and Seminars for Canada Gymnastic Federation, Provincial Gymnastic Federations, NCCP coaching certification, Synchronized Artistic swimming workshops.
-She also creates and supports artistic preparation programs for individual clubs and choreographs Floor and Beam routines all over Canada.
+She has done clinics and seminars for Gymnastics Canada, provincial gymnastics federations, and NCCP coaching certification courses.
+She also creates and supports artistic preparation programs for individual clubs and choreographs floor and beam routines all over Canada.